Dublin Youth Choir

 LYNSEY CALLAGHAN

-Lynsey conducts a number of choirs within DYC, including Training Trebles, Youth Choir and Chamber Choir.
+Lynsey conducts a number of choirs within DYC, including Junior Choir Year One, Training Trebles, Youth Choir, Chamber Choir and DYC Singers.
 She also teaches musicianship to several groups within DYC.

 Brian murphy